 - The Biden Cancer Initiative, an independent nonprofit organization that builds on the federal government's Cancer Moonshot

 Count Me In reaches patients through social media, advocacy groups, and word of mouth, and gets to know them through online surveys.
 Count Me In asks patients about their experience to help with future studies, and provides regular updates about the status

 of a project — sharing discoveries that the patients have enabled.

-To-date, four Count Me In projects have launched, and thousands of patients have chosen to donate their medical records, tumor samples, and genomic information.
+To-date, five Count Me In projects have launched, and thousands of patients have chosen to donate their medical records, tumor samples, and genomic information.

 Count Me In's current projects are: